370network/SDL-1.2-pax/README.md

 ***Beware: this modification is not done properly and might annoy anyone with real programming knowledge***

-SDL-1.2 fork with necessary modifications for PAX terminals and ProlinOS Includes halfassed keypad support and touchscreen (mouse emulation) support
+SDL-1.2 fork with necessary modifications for PAX terminals and ProlinOS.
+Includes halfassed keypad support and touchscreen (mouse emulation) support

 Build info:
 * requires correctly set paths to arm-2012.03 toolchain